GRP Flat Table Boatbuilding 9

 If a panel is removed from the table at this stage it must be stored absolutely flat, for it is still at the ‘green’ stage and it will be distorted by uneven surfaces.
 Curing the panel will depend on temperature and this should born in mind before doing anything ‘major’ with it.

 It is possible to make an assembly of all one-side panels and then to apply the glass laminate to the whole of the interior of the assembly as a single continuous process.
-Whole hull shells could be made like this.
+Whole hull shells could be made like this or part assembliessuch as the cockpit.
+It is the most economical way to make a complex assembly.

 Two sides.
 If a panel is to be made rigid, then it’s upper surface also will need glassing, so it remains on the table.
 This work can be done as part of the continuous process of panel making, as it is not necessary to wait for further curing once the bag has been removed.
 The foam surface has to be checked where resin has come up through air holes to ensure it is soft enough or not projecting.
 If it has hardened it will need cutting back.
 The raised edges of the foam over joint recesses also has be cut away to make a smooth transition.
 This is done with the grinderette.
 Some filler may be required.
 Glass has to be prepared.
 Vacuum clean the whole surface to remove dust and apply the interior laminate after resin-coating the foam and allowing the bubbles to escape.
 The inner glass laminate does not need vacuum bagging, but it can be bagged if treated as a glass-only laminate.